 Users with Disabilities

 William Madison Randall Library at the University of North Carolina Wilmington (UNCW) is committed to providing equal access to all library resources and collections for all library patrons.
 Randall Library’s policy is to provide, whenever possible, arrangements that enable library patrons with disabilities to work independently.
 Where independent use of library services and collections are difficult, Randall Library will make provisions, as needed, to facilitate access and use of the Library’s resources and collections.
-Randall Library collaborates with UNCW's Disability Services, and is committed to upholding the letter and spirit of the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
+Randall Library collaborates with UNCW's Disability Resource Center and is committed to upholding the letter and spirit of the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

 - Building Entrance: The main entrance is wheelchair accessible and has automatic doors.

 - Ramps: Randall Library is accessible to wheelchairs via wheelchair ramps.
 Additionally, there are electronically operated sliding doors located at the library’s entrance.